 The Lee Honors College co-sponsors the Medallion Scholarship Competition, Western Michigan University’s most prestigious merit-based scholarship for undergraduates, with the Office of Admissions.
 An average of 20 scholarships currently valued at $60,000 ($15,000 per year) are given each spring.
-Awarded to incoming high school graduates through a competitive process that occurs in November, December and January, students who have completed an admissions application by November 1, 2018 and meet the competition criteria are automatically invited to participate.
+Awarded to incoming high school graduates through a competitive process that occurs in December and January, students who have completed an admissions application by November 15, 2019 and meet the competition criteria are automatically invited to participate.
 Invitations for those who have completed their application to WMU and meet the eligibility criteria are expected to begin being mailed by September 1.
-The competition this year will be held Friday, November 30 and Saturday, December 1, 2018, with students electing to compete on one of these dates.
-Those selected as finalists will be invited to return to campus on January 18 or 19, 2019 for an interview.
+The competition this year will be held Saturday, December 7, 2019 or Friday and Saturday, January 10-11, 2020, with students electing to compete on one of these dates.
+Those selected as finalists will be invited to return to campus in January, 2020 for an interview.
 To get a sense of what is expected of Medallion Scholars, please read The Medallion Ethic.
 The current $60,000 value applies to the 2016 Medallion class and those classes to follow, and reflects Western's commitment to periodic increases to the scholarship to keep pace with tuition increases.
 Additionally, for all first year students competing in Nov.
 2017 and beyond - additional awards have been announced for semi-finalists who are not selected to receive a Medallion scholarship.

 - About the Medallion Scholarship